pdbekkeruj/Group_Repository_2025/README.md

 ## Purpose

-This repository will serve as the basis for the creation of group project or projects with team members of team collaborators.
+This repository will serve as the basis for the creation of a group project or projects with team members of team collaborators.

 ## Team Collaborators